jaanhio/jaanhio.github.io/content/blog/nodejs-flamegraph/index.md

 ```

 #### Accessing the flame graph
 You can open the `svg` directly in a browser.
-For my case, I used a simple Python HTTP server to serve the file as I am using a VM.
+For my case, I used a simple Python HTTP server to serve the SVG files as I am using a VM.
 ```
 $ python3 -m http.server
 ```